Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Morphologies

 \subsubsection{Specific angular momentum}

 The average light-weighted projected angular momenta of $\lmass>11$ quiescent galaxies in \mthree\ and TNG300 are $\asunc{170}{40}{50}$ and $\asunc{230}{20}{20}$, respectively.
-In all simulations it is larger for star-forming than for quiescent galaxies, but the difference is only significant in TNG300 with a ratio of $0.55\pm 0.06$.
+In all simulations the average angular momentum is larger for star-forming than for quiescent galaxies, but the difference is only significant in TNG300 with a ratio of $0.55\pm 0.06$.